 For example, the tax home of a driver usually is where they begin and end a trip, even if they live somewhere else.
 A self-employed truck driver's tax home may be at the headquarters where the trucking assignments are given out, even if that is far from where they live.

-You may use the standard meal allowance instead of actual meal expenses when calculating your deduction for meal expenses while traveling away from your tax home.
-The standard meal allowance rate for most small localities in the United States is $46 per day.
-Most major cities and many other localities in the United States qualify for higher standard meal allowances.
-You can use a special standard meal allowance of $59 per day if you work in the transportation industry, which includes those whose work directly involves moving people or goods by bus or truck, regularly requires them to travel away from home, and, during any single trip, usually involves travel to areas eligible for different standard meal allowance rates.
-Using the special rate for transportation workers eliminates the need for you to determine the standard meal allowance for every area where you stop for sleep or rest.
+Self-employed bus drivers may also deduct 80% of their per diem rate ($63/full day within the US, $68/full day outside the US, $47.25/partial day within the US, $51/partial day outside the US).
+This deduction is applicable if you work in the transportation industry, which includes those whose work directly involves moving people or goods by bus or truck, regularly requires them to travel away from home – and, during any single trip, usually involves travel to areas eligible for different standard per diem rates.
+Using the special rate for transportation workers eliminates the need for you to determine the standard per diem for every area where you stop for sleep or rest.
 If you choose to use the special rate for any trip, you must use the special rate for all trips you take that year instead of using the regular standard meal allowance rates.
-The latest meal rates are published online by the IRS in Publication 1542, Per Diem Rates.
+The latest rates are published online by the IRS in Publication 1542, Per Diem Rates.
 This publication is only available online and is updated throughout the year as new per diem rates are announced by the General Services Administration.
 Generally, you can deduct only 50% of your business-related meal expenses.
 However, you can deduct 80% of your meal expenses while traveling away from your tax home if the meals take place during or in conjunction with any period subject to the Department of Transportation's "hours of service" limits.
 For example, interstate truck operators and bus drivers who are under Department of Transportation regulations are subject to these limits.
 If you purchase fuel for buses used in certain ways, you may qualify to claim a fuel tax credit.
 For example, if you are a bus driver and purchase gasoline for a bus available for chartering by the general public, you may qualify for this credit.
 Self-employed bus drivers may also deduct 80% of the special standard meal allowance rate or their actual expenses.
 The 2018 special standard meal allowance is $63/full day within the US, $68/full day outside the US, $47.25/partial day within the US, $51/partial day outside the US.
 The special standard meal allowance is applicable if you work in the transportation industry, which includes those whose work directly involves moving people or goods by bus or truck, regularly requires them to travel away from home – and, during any single trip, usually involves travel to areas eligible for different meal allowance rates.
 Using the special rate for transportation workers eliminates the need for you to determine the meal allowance rate for every area where you stop for sleep or rest.
 If you choose to use the special rate for any trip, you must use the special rate for all trips you take that year instead of using the regular standard meal allowance rates.
 The latest rates are published online by the IRS in Publication 1542, Per Diem Rates.
 This publication is only available online and is updated throughout the year as new rates are announced by the General Services Administration.